-Syncing Shopify orders to a single (or separate) QuickBooks customer
+Syncing some or all Shopify orders to a single QuickBooks customer

 Explore how Shopify orders can sync to QuickBooks customers: either to their own individual customer, or to a "catchall" customer